remla25-team12/operation/README.md

 for i in {1..5}; do curl -s -H "Host: myapp.local" http://localhost:8080 ; done
 ```

-> Replace https://localhost:8080 with the EXTERNAL-IP of the IngressGateway if you're on VM Cluster instead of Minikube.
+> Replace http://localhost:8080 with `http://192.168.56.99:8080` (the IngressGateway IP) if you're on the VM Cluster instead of Minikube.

 ## Prometheus and Grafana